domibies/archive-flow/README.md

 - Fluent interface for easy configuration and usage.
 - Support for both zipped and unzipped file processing.
-- Supports .zip, .7z, .rar and .tar archives
+- Supports .zip, .7z, and .rar archives
 - Customizable file filtering based on extensions and custom predicates.
 - Options for reading files as text, binary, or streams.
 - Parallel processing capabilities with configurable degrees of parallelism.